kintohub/kintohub-docs/docs/workspaces.md

 ## Overview

 Workspaces are here to allow you to collaborate with people in your team.
-Completely segreggated spaces will allow you to share kintoapps, kintoblocks and manage them in the same environment.
+Completely segreggated spaces will allow you to share kintoapps, kintoblocks and manage them in the same space.

-You can invite people by email to collaborate with you on any project you may have in your workspace
+You can invite people (who already registered) on the platform to collaborate with you on any project you may have in your workspace

 ## Creating a workspace